 How physical therapy and the Schroth Method can be a nonsurgical option

 A scoliosis diagnosis doesn’t mean spinal fusion surgery is inevitable.
-For milder cases, or those diagnosed early, doctors recommend regular monitoring, special braces for children, and physical therapy to help correct or manage the condition.
-Surgery may be necessary depending on the severity or progression of scoliosis.
+For mild scoliosis cases, or those diagnosed early, doctors recommend regular monitoring, special braces for children, and physical therapy treatment to help correct or manage the condition.
+Scoliosis surgery may be necessary depending on the severity or progression of scoliosis.

-Schroth therapy can help correct muscular imbalances, improve postural awareness, and enhance quality of life.
+Schroth exercise therapy can help correct muscular imbalances, improve postural awareness, and enhance quality of life.
 The targeted exercises and corrective breathing help develop and strengthen the inner muscles of the rib cage, change the shape of the upper trunk, and correct spinal deformities.
-Schroth therapy can prevent further progression of the curve in pediatric patients because their spines are still relatively flexible, but it also has benefits for adult patients.
+Schroth scoliosis exercise therapy can prevent further curve progression in pediatric patients because their spines are still relatively flexible, but it also has benefits for adult Schroth patients.

-Schroth Method exercises are individualized for each patient but include three important components:
+Schroth physical therapy exercises are individualized for each patient but include three important components:

 - Restore muscular symmetry and spinal position with pelvic corrections and stabilizing isometric exercises

 - Rotational breathing to help correct spinal rotation and increase lung capacity

 - Teaches you to be aware of your posture during daily living

 Physical therapists have specialized training in treating scoliosis

 Physical therapists help guide patients through the exercises and give them options for standing, sitting, or lying down.
 Props such as therapy balls, poles, and Schroth Method exercise bars can be incorporated to help correct scoliosis.
 Working one-on-one with patients, therapists also coach and train using mirrors to help patients visualize their corrections and continue practicing at home.